C. Fourth Amendment Requirements in an Investigation

 DFPS must document that verbal notice was provided to the person and DFPS must adopt a form to document that the person received the written and oral summary and provide a signed copy to the person's attorney, if represented.

-Additionally, a DFPS investigator must notify the parent that they have the right to make an audio recording of the interview, that the recording is subject to subpoena, and that the parent may request a copy of DFPS recording policy.
+Additionally, upon making contact, a DFPS investigator must notify the person subject to an investigation that they have the right to make an audio recording of the interview, that the recording is subject to subpoena, and that they may request a copy of DFPS recording policy.
 Tex.
 Fam.
 Code § 261.3027.
-The investigator must also inform the parent in writing before conducting the interview that the parent may request an administrative review of DFPS findings, and the parent shall sign an acknowledgement of receipt.
+The investigator must also inform the person subject to an investigation in writing before conducting the interview that they may request an administrative review of DFPS findings, and the person shall sign an acknowledgement of receipt.
 Tex.
 Fam.
 Code § 261.3091.